Today: 9:00 AM - 6:00 PM

 Our exhibits are sanitized multiple times throughout the day, and we conduct deep cleaning on the entire facility every night.

 All items handled by children are specially cleaned every night, using sprays to prevent the spread of insects or germs.
 We use disinfecting sprays on surfaces, an industrial dishwasher for loose items, and a washing machine for costumes.

 A full-time cleaning team consistently cleans the restrooms, galleries and all hands-on items throughout the museum with a bleach and water solution recommended for use by schools.
 During high peak periods, we double the number of cleaning staff.

 Staff is required to consistently wash their hands.

 Our staff carefully monitors the Museum’s facilities around the clock.
 We work hard to ensure children enjoy play time in a safe and clean environment, and in return expect parents to screen their children’s health and play responsibly.
 Parents of potentially sick children will be addressed in a respectful manner.
-In addition, school and organized groups are required to provide signed confirmation that no student on a tour is ill.

 Exhibit items are cleaned throughout the day during operating hours.

 Surgical room shoe covers are required at all times on adult feet in Little Crawlers Park.